rumoursbehindme/youtube-downloader/README.md

 # YouTube Downloader App

-🔥 YouTube video downloader built with Node.js and Express, leveraging `yt-dlp` and `ffmpeg` to allow users to download either best quality MP4 videos or MP3 audio only, straight from the browser.
+🔥 YouTube video downloader built with Node.js and Express, leveraging `yt-dlp` and `ffmpeg` binaries (bundled locally) to allow users to download best quality MP4 videos or MP3 audio, straight from the browser.

 ---